-Tactics is one of the 7 chess skills you should focus on if you want to maximize the effect of your chess training efforts In chess:
+In chess, tactical skill refers to your ability to find tactical combinations in your own games.
+It is one of the 7 skills you should focus on if you want to maximize the effectiveness of your training efforts.

-The primary reason why you should study and train tactics is so that you can improve your ability to find winning tactical combinations in your own games and, at the same time, to foresee and prevent your opponent’s tactical ideas.
+The primary reason to study tactics is to improve your ability to find winning tactical combinations in your own games.
+It will also help you foresee and prevent your opponent’s tactical ideas.

 Did you know?
 Many chess players aim to improve their tactical skill by trying to solve hundreds of chess puzzles.
 If you are like most people, chances are that you also spend time working through random tactical exercises–without being clear on what you are trying to achieve.
 This doesn’t help you improve your tactical skill in an effective or efficient manner.

 Tactical combinations often rely on the clever use of tactical patterns such as forks, pins, skewers and discovered attacks.
 They are mostly used to win material or deliver checkmate, but it can also be used to achieve a positional advantage.
 The ability to find tactical ideas in your own games rely heavily on your knowledge of tactical patterns and a well-trained calculation skill.

 If you study the chess tactics lessons on this page you will undoubtedly be on your way to improve your chess tactics skill in a highly effective and efficient manner.